 - d.
-Ensure employees who perform aircraft accident investigations do not wear a respirator until a medical questionnaire and clearance has been received, once this AAIS Program Order is implemented. - e.
-Assign a field office AAIS Program Administrator (AAIS-PA) whose duties will include, but are not limited to, assisting in the evaluation of the go-kits and ordering, training, and maintenance of all AAIS and respiratory PPE ordered/acquired by the office. - f.
-Ensure that the designated AAIS-PA has received AAIS training that has been approved and provided by the AFS OSH Office. - g.
-Perform an annual self-evaluation of the office AAIS Program, to ensure that users of AAIS equipment have received AFS AAIS training, and are properly using, storing, inspecting, and maintaining AAIS equipment.
-The evaluation shall be in writing and maintained at the local office.
+Ensure employees who perform aircraft accident investigations do not wear a respirator until a medical questionnaire, and clearance have been completed and received respectively followed by appropriate fit testing, once this AAIS Program Order is implemented. - e.
+Work with the Regional AIR OSH POC whose duties will include, but are not limited to, assisting in the evaluation of the go-kits and ordering, training coordination, and maintenance of all AAIS and respiratory PPE ordered/acquired by the office. - f.
+Perform an annual self-evaluation of the office AAIS Program, to ensure that users of AAIS equipment have received either AIR or AFS AAIS training, and are properly using, storing, inspecting, and maintaining AAIS equipment.
+The evaluation must be in writing and maintained at the local office.
+Evaluation checklist located in appendix F.